Single-valued integration and double copy: Functoriality of the formula for single-valued integrals

 be a morphism of pairs such that $\varphi^{-1}(A)\subseteq A'$.
 Then it induces a morphism of pairs $(X'\min A',B'\min A'\cap B') \rightarrow (X\min A,B\min A\cap B)$ and we get a pullback morphism

 whose classical interpretation in terms of periods is integration by substitution (change of variables).
 The interpretation of the transpose

 in terms of differential forms under the isomorphisms

-is not obvious.
-However, when $\varphi$ is a smooth morphism over $X\min A\cup B$, $\varphi_*$ can be computed in (analytic) de Rham cohomology as `integration along the fibers'.
+is not obvious in general.
+It should be thought of as `integration along the fibers' of $\varphi$ whenever this makes sense.
 In the setting of Theorem \ref{thm:sv recipe}, the functoriality of $\s$ now translates as the formula

 which is an instance of a projection formula.